-This potential for the brain to adapt and change means that learning outcomes in early life are not final, that the window for learning gains remains open throughout life.
+Consequently, we now know that learning outcomes in early life are not final.
+The window for improvement remains open throughout life.
 Our online dyslexia treatment at home, using Fast ForWord and Reading Assistant, taps into this opportunity.

 Dyslexia Treatment Steps

-Students make hundreds of clicks every day to exercise processing speed, working memory, attention and sequencing skills.
-The software adds speed and complexity at the student’s pace, gradually pulling the brain up to higher ability levels.
+Students make hundreds of clicks every day to exercise the cognitive skills that cause dyslexia, This includes processing speed, working memory, attention and sequencing skills.
+The software adds speed and complexity at the student’s pace, gradually pulling the brain up to ever higher ability levels.

 - Make Reading Easier & More Fluent

-Fluent reading also requires language dexterity — sound grammar, vocabulary and spelling skills — which we address after the first 4-8 weeks.
+Fluent reading requires language dexterity — sound grammar, vocabulary, word analysis and spelling skills — which we address 4-8 weeks in.

 The latter stages of our dyslexia treatment programs focus on improving reading comprehension with critical and inferential thinking.

 Home-based learning is challenging.
-There are so many distractions and parents are never sure if their child is working appropriately when sitting at a computer.
-Our dyslexia treatment tackles these issues:
+There are so many distractions and parents are never sure if their child is working when sitting at a computer.
+Our service tackles these issues as follows:

-- Our professionals can spot problems and will reach out immediately if there are issues.
+- Our professionals reach out immediately if there are issues

 Fast Acting and Enduring